csdcorp/speech_to_text/speech_to_text/README.md

 ## Recent Updates

+6.4.0 Better support for newer Android devices, locales a

 6.2.0 Upgrades for Flutter 3.x thanks to [jinosh05](https://github.com/jinosh05) for that!

-6.0.0 Provides the first minimal Mac support.
-The plugin will compile and run on Mac though it will always report speech as unavailable.
-This allows the plugin to be used in apps that target the Mac platform and use speech as an optional part of the app.
-Further support for Mac will be available in future versions.

 *Note*: Feedback from any test devices is welcome.